neonlab-dev/fsm/DOC_EN.md

 - In-memory storage helper included for tests and demos
 - Optional `Session.Dispatch` queues events that should run right after the current transition
 - `WithOTelActionSpans` middleware creates OpenTelemetry spans around actions
+- `ExportDOT` / `SnapshotGraph` make it easy to visualize the FSM in Graphviz

 ## Quick start